Anilbal/200-javascript/README.md

-This is my javascript practice folder where i am gonna complete my 200 javascript projects or practices
+This is my javascript practice folder where i am gonna complete my more than 200 javascript projects or practices